Is Plumb Balanced (PLBBX) a Strong Mutual Fund Pick Right Now?

 History of Fund/Manager

-Wisconsin Cap is responsible for PLBBX, and the company is based out of Madison, WI.
-Since Plumb Balanced made its debut in May of 2007, PLBBX has garnered more than $112.96 million in assets.
-The fund is currently managed by Thomas G. Plumb who has been in charge of the fund since May of 2007.
+Wisconsin Cap is based in Madison, WI, and is the manager of PLBBX.
+Since Plumb Balanced made its debut in May of 2007, PLBBX has garnered more than $102.29 million in assets.
+The fund's current manager, Thomas G. Plumb, has been in charge of the fund since May of 2007.

 Investors naturally seek funds with strong performance.
-This fund carries a 5-year annualized total return of 5.74%, and it sits in the top third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 6.28%, which places it in the top third during this time-frame.
+PLBBX has a 5-year annualized total return of 11.87% and it sits in the top third among its category peers.
+But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 12%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-PLBBX's standard deviation over the past three years is 12.61% compared to the category average of 8.06%.
-Over the past 5 years, the standard deviation of the fund is 10.97% compared to the category average of 7.91%.
+Over the past three years, PLBBX's standard deviation comes in at 14.5%, compared to the category average of 11.86%.
+Looking at the past 5 years, the fund's standard deviation is 12.05% compared to the category average of 10.16%.
 This makes the fund more volatile than its peers over the past half-decade.

-Investors should note that the fund has a 5-year beta of 0.75, so it is likely going to be less volatile than the market at large.
+The fund has a 5-year beta of 0.76, so investors should note that it is hypothetically less volatile than the market at large.
 Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
-With a positive alpha of 0.32, managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.
+With a positive alpha of 0.79, managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.

 Investors need to be aware that with this product, the minimum initial investment is $2,500; each subsequent investment needs to be at least $100.

-Overall, Plumb Balanced ( PLBBX ) has a low Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and higher fees, Plumb Balanced ( PLBBX ) looks like a poor potential choice for investors right now.
+Overall, Plumb Balanced ( PLBBX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and higher fees, Plumb Balanced ( PLBBX ) looks like a good potential choice for investors right now.

 Get Your Free (PLBBX): Fund Analysis Report